AirWalk-Digital/ami-pipeline/README.md

   - invoke lambda function `ami_pipeline` to handle roll out of newly created AMI

-`ami_pipeline` is responsible for updating launch template with newly created AMI Id, once that is done it will attempt roll out it across ASG by terminating one instance at the time, which should be automatically re launched by ASG.
+`ami_pipeline` is responsible for updating the launch template with the newly created AMI ID Once that is done it will attempt roll it out across the ASG by terminating one instance at the time, which should be automatically re-launched by the ASG.

 ### Considerations

   - IAM policies should be revisited and narrowed down
-  - Better we to roll out new AMI (1 instance at the time won't scale for larger ASGs)
+  - Better way to roll out new AMI (1 instance at the time won't scale for larger ASGs)
-  - Ideally AMIs should be build in separate subnet
+  - Ideally AMIs should be built in separate subnet